jonnlai/woolly/README.md

 ## Features not implemented

-The following features were considered during the development of this project, but were not in scope as it was not feasible to implement them in the first release of the project.
+The following features were considered during the development of this project but were not in scope as it was not feasible to implement them in the first release of the project.
 The following features were left for the second phase:

 1. Update stock amount automatically
     * Currently, an admin user needs to update the stock amount manually after a client has made a purchase.
 This was considered sufficient for the first release considering that the business is a small, new business and is not expecting the initial sales to be that high.